 See the trail location:

-We recommend bringing sun protection (headwear, long, lightweight sport/trekking clothes, sunglasses, sun cream) and mosquito repellents.
+We recommend bringing sun protection (headwear, long, lightweight clothes, sunglasses, sun cream) and mosquito repellents.
 Make sure you bring enough water and some snacks if you get hungry quickly.
-Pack everything you need for a two nights stay.
-We recommend comfortable wear and hiking footwear.
+Pack everything you need for a four-night stay.

 Based in Janjanbureh, we specialise in providing tailor-made, authentically African experiences for solo travellers and small groups looking to get off the beaten track.